RentalSatyr8499/jubilant-sniffle/README.md

   <img src="./README-demo.gif" width="300">
 </p>

-<p style="text-align: center;">Current progress on the project.
+<p style="text-align: center;">Above is the current progress on the project.
 Working on adding the ability to move pieces next!</p>

 This is an exercise in MVC architecture.
 It uses the THREE.js library for rendering and will probably have a backend on fly.io for multiplayer functionality.
 I also hope to have an AI player at some point too.